SheepTester/longer-tweets/.github/ISSUE_TEMPLATE/comment.md

 labels: comment
 ---

-i am stinky and i thought itd be funny if i directly used the issue template but now that i can think i realize its not funny
+i am stinky and i thought itd be funny if i directly used the issue template but i finally learned to think a bit and i realize that its not funny